Gabby / September 9th, 2012

 Everybody has their comfort foods, and this has quickly become one of ours.
-For starters it has eggs.
-Tonks and I love eggs, so they have a short life expectancy around here.
+Jen and I love eggs, so they have a short life expectancy around here.
 Last Sunday I bought two dozen eggs and we were out of eggs again on Wednesday.
 Sad, but true.
 Second, it has bacon.
 BACON, guys.
-This is important stuff we’re talking about here and essential for normal functioning.
 And the icing on this cake is the most delicious caramelized onions.
-If you didn’t like onions before, you will now.

 But before we start talking about food, I need to introduce an important character from Howl’s Moving Castle.
 He is a ‘scary and powerful fire demon’ who doesn’t like cooking and is quite temperamental.